ropg/heltec_esp32_lora_v3/README.md

 ### Using it as the power button

 If you hook up this board to power, and especially if you hook up a LiPo battery (see below), you'll notice there's no on/off switch.
 Luckily the ESP32 comes with a very low-power "deep sleep" mode where it draws so little current it can essentially be considered off.
 Since signals on GPIO pins can wake it back up, we can use the button on the board as a power switch.
-In your sketch, simply put **`#define HELTEC_POWER_BUTTON`** before `#include <heltec.h>`, make sure `heltec_loop()` is in your own `loop()` and then a button press will wake it up and a long press will turn it off.
+In your sketch, simply put **`#define HELTEC_POWER_BUTTON`** before `#include <heltec_unofficial.h>`, make sure `heltec_loop()` is in your own `loop()` and then a button press will wake it up and a long press will turn it off.
 You can still use `button.isSingleClick()` and `button.isDoubleClick()` in your `loop()` function when you use it as a power button.

 > * _If you use `delay()` in your code, the power off function will not work during that delay.
 To fix that, simply use **`heltec_delay()`** instead._